 McCullough’s most recent books of poetry are Walking Backwards, Sicomoro.Oropéndola (published in Colombia), and Broken Gates, as well as a book of stories, Left Hand.
 He has received numerous awards for his poetry.
 McCullough has worked closely with Cambodian poet U Sam Oeur, survivor of the Pol Pot regime; they have published Sacred Vows, a bilingual edition of U’s poetry, and Crossing Three Wildernesses, a memoir.
 McCullough has two sons, Galway and Orion.
 He lives on a farm outside Winona, MN with his wife, Lynn Nankivil, a playwright.
-In 2014, McCullough will start his second term as Poet Laureate of Winona.
+In 2014, McCullough began his second term as Poet Laureate of Winona.

 then sweeping up the place.
 The sloped

 This is not apocryphal—we saw it